cdbartholomew/maas-docs-online/docs/group_howto/ght_client_certs.rst

 Step 5: Add Client Username for Client Certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that our private CA has been added as a certificate authority, the messaging service will trust the client certificate we created.
 The client certificate establishes the identity of the client, which is represented by the common name in our client certificate (client1.messaging.solace.cloud).
-We must configure our messaging service to allow client with this identity to access our service.
-This is done by adding a client username that matches the common name of our certificate.
+We must configure our messaging service to allow a client with this identity to access our service.
+This is done by adding a client username that matches the common name of our client certificate.

 To create a client username, follow the steps below.